CMPSC302-Spring-2025-AlleghenyCollege/designingtheweb.org/sprint3.md

-# Project 1, Sprint 4: Course Website
+# Project 1, Sprint 3: Course Website
-## DUE: implementation teams' features completed by 10am, April 23rd; final PRs approved and merged by 9am on May 5th, 2025
+## DUE: by 10am on April 14th, 2025

 ## Objective

-Collaboratively complete the course website, [designingtheweb.org](https://designingtheweb.org/), with all features functioning correctly.
+Collaboratively implement all desired features for the course website, [designingtheweb.org](https://designingtheweb.org/), to improve functionality, design, and accessibility.

 ## Overview

 - **Teams:** Teams are restructured based on features to implement.
 Each team is responsible for one "big" and one "small" feature.
 - **Deliverables:** Incremental updates to the website, documentation of the development process, and engagement in software engineering practices.
-- **Repository:** All work will be done in branches of the course website GitHub repository.
+- **Repository:** Website work will be done in branches of the [course website GitHub repository](https://github.com/CMPSC302-Spring-2025-AlleghenyCollege/designingtheweb.org).

-## Sprint 4 Details
+## Sprint 3 Details

 - **Key Dates:**
-  - April 23rd: Complete all features remaining from sprint 3.
-Present your work.
+  - March 24th: Organizing - Identify individual tasks to complete
+  - March 31st: Peer Reviews - Show your implemented tasks to your team and the lead team, and identify the remaining tasks to complete the sprint
-  - May 5th: Deadline - Final PR approvals.
+  - April 14th: Deadline

 - **Lead Team:** Our winning team will:
   - Manage the project board, with the communication with the teams, assigning tasks as necessary